 Management is responsible for the other information.
-The other information comprises Management's Discussion and Analysis
+The other information comprises the information, other than the financial statements and our auditor's report thereon, in Management's Discussion and Analysis.

-Our opinion on the financial statements does not cover the other information and we do not and will not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
 In connection with our audit of the financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.